 Many people see the cost of rehab treatment for addiction as prohibitive.
 Most don’t realize that the available options for treatment range start at just a few thousand dollars, and many can be covered at least partially by insurance.
 For someone with an opioid addiction, the cost of a full year of methadone maintenance treatment (MMT) is typically under $5,000.
 In comparison, a year of incarceration costs about $24,000.

 The more treatment you require, the more you will pay.
 If your addiction warrants a residential program of 90 days, for example, the cost will be significantly higher than if you are a good candidate for outpatient treatment.
 However, the cost of such a program will still be less than years — or sometimes mere months — of continuing buy substances to maintain your addiction.

 Getting treatment will also stop your risk of physical health events from escalating.
 Untreated alcoholism, for example, will destroy the liver.
 A transplant eventually becomes the only way to save the individual’s life, and the total cost, if the individual can manage to obtain one, is more than $1.4 million, and expected to rise over time.
 Arresting the damage to your body can save you hundreds of thousands in medical bills and, of course, save your life.

 Rehab isn’t just a way to stop the outflow of cash to substances of abuse — it’s an opportunity to reinvent yourself and become a more confident and capable person.
 The lessons learned in therapy will provide you with strategies to help you stay sober and help you navigate the inevitable stress of life.
+A treatment program is also the first step in rebuilding your relationships, both ones you’ve lost and attempted to maintain.
 You’ll learn to be more flexible and more resilient in overcoming challenges in your personal and professional life.